-We will create a file called test2 file with below command.
+We will create a file called test2 file with the below command.

 # cat >test2

-Awaits input from user, type desired text and press CTRL+D (hold down Ctrl Key and type ‘d‘) to exit.
-The text will be written in test2 file.
-You can see contains of file with following cat command.
+Awaits input from the user, type desired text, and press CTRL+D (hold down Ctrl key and type ‘d‘) to exit.
+The text will be written in the test2 file.
+You can see the content of the file with the following cat command.